-According to Mucina and Rutherford (2006), this vegetation type is classified as VU, according to the NBA (2018) this vegetation type is classified as LC.
+According to Mucina and Rutherford (2006), this vegetation type is classified as Vulnerable (VU).
 The national target for conservation protection for both these vegetation types is 24%, but only a small extent is conserved in statutory (Sterkfontein Caves - part of the Cradle of Humankind World Heritage Site, Oog Van Malmanie, Abe Bailey, Boskop Dam, Schoonspruit, Krugersdorp, Olifantsvlei, Groenkloof) and in at least six private conservation areas.
 Almost a quarter already transformed for cultivation, by urban sprawl or by mining activity as well as the building of the Boskop and Klerkskraal Dams.